mantidproject/mantid/docs/source/algorithms/CorrectTOFAxis-v1.rst

 Calculating new TOF axis
 ########################

-If no *ReferenceWorkspace* is given, the algorithm takes the L1 distance :math:`l_1` from the instrument attached to *InputWorkspace* and calculates the average L2 distance :math:`l_2` using the histograms specified by *ReferenceSpectra*.
+If no *ReferenceWorkspace* is given, the algorithm takes the source-to-sample distance :math:`l_1` from the instrument attached to *InputWorkspace*.
+The source-to-detector distance :math:`l_2` can either be given directly by the *L2* property, or it is calculated as the mean L2 distance from the histograms specified by *ReferenceSpectra*.
 The algorithm also needs to know the TOF :math:`t_{elastic}` corresponding to the zero-energy transfer.
 This is either taken from the first spectrum in *InputWorkspace* as the bin centre of the bin specified by *ElasticBinIndex*, or calculated from the elastic peak positions given in *EPPTable*. *EPPTable* should be in the format returned by the :ref:`algm-FindEPP` algorithm.
 In this case the algorithm averages the `PeakCentre` column for histograms listed in *ReferenceSpectra*.
 Finally, the algorithm needs the incident energy :math:`E_i` which can be either specified by *EFixed* or is taken from the sample logs of *InputWorkspace*.
 In case *EFixed* is specified, the 'Ei' and 'wavelength' sample logs of *OutputWorkspace* are updated accordingly.

 The TOF shift :math:`\Delta t` is calculated by